 Now, move on to the second tab ‘User Sitemap’and make sure that Author/User sitemap is disabled.

-Next is the ‘Excluded Posts’ tab which allows you to remove individual posts, pages, or custom post types from XML sitemap.
-To do that, simply enter the post IDs in the field and save changes.
+Next is the ‘Excluded Posts’ tab which allows you to remove individual posts, pages, or custom post types from the XML sitemap.
+To do that, enter the post IDs in the field and save changes.

 Now, you’ll notice that the settings of ‘XML Sitemaps’ section is over.
 So, let’s find out the ‘Advanced’ section of Yoast WordPress SEO.

-From the ‘Advanced’ page it allows users to configure breadcrumbs, permalinks, and RSS feed related settings.
+From the ‘Advanced’ page, it allows users to configure breadcrumbs, permalinks, and RSS feed related settings.
 So, let’s go ahead.

 The Breadcrumbs are great for internal linking because it defines a clear path or trail to the page you are on.
 On the image above it’s disabled, you can enable it.